jabbott7335/ce-pe-bootcamp/docs/k8s/multi-containers.md

 ---
-Title: Kubernetes Lab 3 - Manage Multiple Containers
+Title: Lab K8s 2 - Manage Multiple Containers
 hide:
     - toc
 ---

-# Kubernetes Lab 3 - Manage Multiple Containers
+# Lab K8s 2 - Manage Multiple Containers

-## Problem
+## The Problem

 This service has already been packaged into a container image, but there is one special requirement:
  - The legacy app is hard-coded to only serve content on port `8989`, but the team wants to be able to access the service using the standard port `80`.